defold/doc/docs/en/manuals/2dgraphics.md

 It is actually possible to dynamically alter the scale of Sprite components in a non uniform way.
 This is a special feature that may feel odd when you try to construct a mental model for how game objects and components are related to each other and how to work with them.

-Sprites have a property "scale" which is of type `vmath.vector3`.
+Sprites have a property `scale` which is of type `vmath.vector3`.
 You can animate the components separately:

 ```lua
 go.animate("my_object#sprite", "scale.x", go.PLAYBACK_ONCE_FORWARD, 1.5, go.EASING_INOUTSINE, 2)